Learning Japanese on Your Own

 Don’t limit your experiences

-Of course a hobby or interest should not be the only way that you experience your new language.
 One of the things that interestingly helped me the most was watching TV commercials.
 The messages are simple and they are easy to understand.
 Especially since many Japanese commercials are quite crazy and some are even hilarious.
-Learn about the entertainment of the country or countries that speak the language that you are trying to learn.
+I still remember them!
+So learn about the entertainment of the country or countries that speak the language that you are trying to learn.
 Look at their cinema, TV shows, and music.
 As you get more ability in the language things like poems and books would also be helpful.
 The list of possibilities goes on and on.

-However it is that you connect with the language, the main point is this: frequency, frequency, frequency.
+However it is that you connect with the language, the important point is this: frequency, frequency, frequency.
 Your brain needs to get used to the new language.

 See how the language works in different situations